 What causes a Burn Scar or Keloid Scar?A burn is a type of injury to flesh caused by heat, electricity, chemicals, light, radiation or friction.
 Most burns affect only the skin (epidermal tissue and dermis).
 Managing burn injuries properly is important because they are common, painful and can result in disfiguring and disabling scarring, Burn scar contracture refers to the tightening of the skin after a second or third degree burn.
 When skin is burned, the surrounding skin begins to pull together, resulting in a contracture.

-Micro Needling Treatment RegimenBurn scars have altered physiology than other skin conditions.
-Multiple treatments will be needed and vary depending on the severity of the burn scar to see desired results.advice of a physician or other health care professionals.
-Dermapen is a prescription only device.
+Burn Scar RegimenBurn scars have altered physiology than other skin conditions.
+Multiple sessions is recommended and may vary depending on the severity and type of scar.
+Consult your Dermapen physician about the best course of action for your particular skin condition.
 To find a Dermapen Treatment Practitioner click here